Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 	* Hell: From 1:100 000 to 1:10 000

-* Larzuk's Puzzle Box drop rate increased:
+* Larzuk’s Puzzle Box drop rate increased:

 	* Nightmare: From 1:450 000 to 1:45 000